Dedicated Vs Integrated Graphics Card

 Suppose you are a professional and involved in video editing, 3D gaming, and 3D CAD software, better to invest in a dedicated graphics card.
 I promise that will be your best bet.

 That’s all I have in this article.
-I hope you got a fair amount of knowledge to choose between the dedicated and integrated graphics card.
+I hope you have a fair amount of knowledge to choose between the dedicated and integrated graphics card.
 Do write in the comment section if you have any questions.